 a.
-To access Local Security Policy in Windows 7 and Vista, use the following path:
+To access Local Security Policy in Windows 10, you can use the following two paths:

-Start > Administrative Tools > Local Security Policy
+Administrative Tools > Local Security Policy

-- b.
-To access Local Security Policy in Windows 8 and 8.1, use the following path: - Search > secpol.msc and then click secpol. - c.
+Or, Search > secpol.msc and then click secpol.

+b.
 The Local Security Policy window opens.
 This lab will focus on the Account Policies and Local Policies, as highlighted in the figure below.
 The rest of the Security Settings are beyond the scope of this course.